Some relations between Schwarz-Pick inequality and von Neumann's inequality: Schwarz-Pick type result for

 \begin{remark} \upshape Theorem \ref{Theorem1} is a ``two points analogue" of \cite[Theorem 3.11]{AM2015oka}.
 Agler and McCarthy \cite[Proposition 2.6]{AM2015oka} proved their Schwarz-Pick type inequality in the case when $\Delta$ is a diagonal matrix of holomorphic functictions and use it to prove \cite[Theorem 3.11]{AM2015oka}.
-The author does not know how to apply their proof of \cite[Proposition 2.6]{AM2015oka} to our general setting.
-On the other hand, we will use their ideas to obtain some dilation results in the next section. \end{remark}
+Although, we do not know how to apply their proof of \cite[Proposition 2.6]{AM2015oka} to our general setting, we will use their ideas to obtain some dilation results in the next section. \end{remark}

 \begin{examples}\upshape

 (1) (Schur-Agler class) If $f\in SA(B_{\delta})$, then